Estimated reading time: 0 minutes

 Overcoming Owner’s Policy Objections

 When the TILA-RESPA Integrated Disclosure (TRID) requirements went into effect, lenders began issuing a new Closing Disclosure to homebuyers.
 This new form lists the Owner’s Policy of title insurance as an “optional” purchase.
 While an owner’s title insurance policy has never been required, this “optional” language may spur questions regarding the value of title insurance.
-Below are some of the more common “objections” to the purchase of an Owner’s Policy and answers as to why these are not excuses to forego an Owner’s Policy.
+Here are some common objections to an owner’s policy.

 “I’m already paying for title insurance.”

-This charge is for a lender’s policy of title insurance, which protects your lender.
-This coverage is almost always required, but does not offer protection for your investment.
+This charge is for a lender’s policy of title insurance, which protects your lender, and is required.
+A lender’s policy does NOT protect your investment.
 Only an Owner’s Policy helps protect your interests.
-In fact, your bank’s loan policy only covers the amount of the mortgage and only lasts until that debt is settled.
+The debt is settled, the coverage ends.
 An Owner’s Policy offers you protection for as long as you or your heirs have an interest in the property.

 “This is a brand new home.”